WesleyM77/MTG-Deck-Building-Card-List-Maker/README.md

 * Split cards don't work
 * If the user add's a blank line, the app will throw an error and the list will not be made.
+* If a searched card's text returns different cards, it will return the first card, which may not be the desired card.